 One English reference to Mother exists at Luke 7.
 We catch a brief glimpse of her through the son’s eyes while Jesus proclaims wisdom—chochmah—as his, yours, and my perfect Mother.

 “The Son of Man came eating and drinking, and you say, ‘Here is a glutton and a drunkard, a friend of tax collectors and sinners.’
 But wisdom is proved right by all her children.”

 How well do you know your divine Family?

-The most intimate personal relationships on earth exist within the typical human family.
-Indeed, brothers, sisters, and parents know one another inside and out.
-In the same way, acknowledging God as our true Family can enhance our relationship to heaven, creation, and how we fit in.
-When compared to the Bible I find that the raw, unedited words of the first Christians benefit me the most.
+The most intimate, personal relationship on earth occur within the typical human family.
+Indeed brothers, sisters, and parents know one another inside and out.
+In the same way, acknowledging God as our True Family can bring that same intimate relationship to heaven.
+When compared to the Bible texts, the candid words of the first Christians make far more sense to me.

 A disciple [asked] the Lord for something worldly.
 Yeshua says to him, “Request of thy Mother and she will give to thee from what belongs to another.”

 Yeshua says…For my mother bore my body, yet my True Mother gave me the life.

 In the days when we were Hebrews, we were left fatherless, having only our Mother (the Sacred Spirit).
 Yet when we became Christics (Messianics), Father came to be with Mother for us.

 Honor your father and your mother, so that you may live long in the land the Lord your God is giving you.